 $omaUri = "./Device/Vendor/MSFT/RootCATrustedCertificates/TrustedPublisher/$certThumbprint/EncodedCertificate"

 With this information the JSON is created and then imported into Intune.
+For another Intune-focused workflow, have a look at Easy and Effective App Management in Intune.

 $customConfigProfile = @"